OREJAH/nd00333-capstone/README.md

 ### Task

 With the kaggle heart failure dataset I'll be using the knowledge I have obtained from the Machine Learning Engineer with Microsoft Azure Nanodegree Program to create a machine learning model that can assess the likelihood of a death by heart failure event.
 This can be used to help hospitals in assessing the severity of patients with cardiovascular disease.
-In this project, I will create two models: one using Automated ML (denoted as AutoML from now on) and one customized model whose hyperparameters are tuned using HyperDrive.
+In this project, I will create two models: one using Automated ML and one customized model whose hyperparameters are tuned using HyperDrive.

 #### Features of the dataset